saybur/mcxboot/README.md

 This is a memory card bootloader for AVR XMEGA devices, using [Petit FatFs](http://elm-chan.org/fsw/ff/00index_p.html) to support FAT32 formatted filesystems.
-This bootloader compiles to less than 4K on parts tested so far.
+The bootloader compiles to less than 4K on parts tested so far.

+This implementation requires a memory card connected to one of the XMEGA USART peripherals and a device LED to report status to the user.

 Installation
 ------------